 Accommodations for other scholars

-Library Company fellows (including Historical Society of Pennsylvania fellows) have priority for housing.
+Library Company and Historical Society of Pennsylvania fellows have priority for housing.
 The house is usually full from April to October, though even during those peak periods vacancies may occur.
-When space is available, scholars who are not currently fellows and who wish to use the Library Company may stay at the Cassatt House.
-Room rates are as above but $50 per month more for non-fellows and they can be prorated for short stays.
-Fellowship awards are made around April 15th each year, and rooms are held for fellows until the end of May.
+When space is available, scholars who are not currently fellows and who wish to access the Library Company’s collections may stay at the Cassatt House.
+Room rates are as above but $50 per month more for non-fellows, and may be prorated for short stays.
+Fellowship awards are made around April 15 each year and rooms are held for fellows until the end of May.
 After that, inquiries from other scholars will be welcome.
-Contact Fran Dolan, Operations and Facilities Manager, 215-546-3181, email@example.com.
+Contact Fran Dolan, Operations and Facilities Manager, 215-546-3181, firstname.lastname@example.org.

 Philadelphia has good public transport, so for most guests a car is unnecessary for daily living.
 The Library Company has no parking available for visitors.
 On-street parking is hourly and rather limited.
 There are several lots and garages in the vicinity.